Limited Purpose FSA

 You have from January 1 through December 31 to use your Limited Purpose FSA funds.

-If you have not spent all the funds in your FSA by December 31, and you are still employed and didn’t lose eligibility for the FSA, you may have certain unspent funds “carry over” into the following year without affecting annual maximums.
+If you have not spent all the funds in your LFSA by December 31, and you are still employed and didn’t lose eligibility for the LFSA, you may have certain unspent funds “carry over” into the following year without affecting annual maximums.

 To be eligible for the automatic carryover:

-• Have at least $120 left in your FSA balance.
+- Have at least $120 left in your LFSA balance.

 What happens to my funds when coverage ends?

-When your PEBB insurance coverage ends or you go on unpaid leave that is not approved under the Family and Medical Leave Act (FMLA) or military leave, you are no longer eligible to contribute to your Limited Purpose FSA.
-Eligibility ends on the last day of the month of loss of coverage or unapproved leave.
+When your PEBB insurance coverage ends, or you go on unpaid leave that is not approved under the Family and Medical Leave Act (FMLA) or military leave, you are no longer eligible to contribute to your LFSA.
+Eligibility ends on the last day of the month you lose coverage or go on leave that is not FMLA or military leave.